SinaErdem/Ceng209_Game/README.md

 How to Contribute
 Contributions are welcome!
 Feel free to submit a pull request or open an issue to report bugs or suggest improvements.

-License
-This project is licensed under the MIT License.

-This file can be saved as README.md and placed in the root directory of your project.
-It will serve as a guide for users and developers to understand, build, and play the game.
-If you need further adjustments or additional content, let me know! 🚀